jasonacox/TinyLLM/README.md

 ### Chatbot

 Chatbot is a simple web based python flask app that allows you to chat with a LLM using the OpenAI API.
-It offers some RAG features including summarizing external websites (just paste a URL to a webpage or PDF), fetching and summarizing current news, and working with vector databases and other sources (see [chatbot](chatbot) page for more details).
+It offers some RAG (Retrieval Augmented Generation) features including summarizing external websites (just paste a URL to a webpage or PDF), fetching and summarizing current news, and working with vector databases and other sources (see [chatbot](chatbot) page for more details).

 ```bash
 # Move to chatbot folder